ikasanEIP/ikasan/ikasaneip/developer/docs/StandaloneDeveloperGuide.md

 The web binding section in ```application.properties``` is particularly important and you should ensure you choose a free server.port to bind to.

-Build and run the application,
+Build and run the application.
 From IntelliJ just right click on MyApplication and select run ```MyApplication.main()```

 Alternatively to run from the command line ensure you are in the project root directory i.e. MyIntegrationModule then run a Maven clean install